© 2021 All rights reserved heartbeat for africa

 Jeff Wesley is married to Julie Wesley and the father of two daughters.
 He currently is an Airline Captain with Southwest Airlines in the United States.
 He holds a Bachelor’s Degree in Economics from the United States Air Force Academy and a Master of Arts Degree in Business from Webster University.
 Jeff entered active duty with the United States Air Force in 1984.
 He initially flew the T-38 Talon while serving as a flight instructor for undergraduate pilot training.
 Later in his career he flew the A-10 fighter aircraft.
 After 15 years on active duty he transitioned to the Air Force Reserves working as an admissions officer for his alma mater the U.S. Air Force Academy.
 He retired from the Air Force as a Lt.
 Colonel in August 2006.
 Jeff was raised in a Christian home and today is a committed Christian living out his faith with the hope and vision to make our world different by serving and ministering to people in West Africa.

 David was born and raised in Ghana, West Africa and moved to the states when he was 7 years old while his father completed a PHD in Theology and Intercultural Leadership studies in Pasadena, California.
-He returned to Ghana at 13 years of age and proceeded to attend two years of middle school and three years of high school in Kumasi.
-He then returned to the states in the fall of 2004 to attend college.
+He returned to Ghana at 13 years of age and proceeded finish middle and high school in Ghana.
+He then returned to the states in 2004 to attend college.

 Since his mid teens, David has had a heart for helping Africa in some capacity.
 His father was a very influential figure in Ghana and in most African countries.
 He believed that cultivating good servant-leaders was the key to a prosperous Africa.
-Being around his father for many years showed him that the way to bring about true lasting change, is by helping African leaders bring about change in their own communities as opposed to only providing them with aid and hand outs.
+Being around his father for many years showed him that the way to bring about true lasting change is through leadership training and empowering people to bring about change in their own communities as opposed to only providing them with aid and hand outs.
 He also believes Christ-like principles must override some of the cultural values and behaviors in order to help Africa move forward as a continent.

 President and principal owner of Copygraphix, LLC.
 Copygraphix, is the largest locally owned provider of office equipment in Southern Arizona.
 June was born in Pittsburgh, PA and raised in Youngstown, OH.
 She initially chose a communications business career path and worked at a radio station, a CBS radio/TV affiliate, during and after high school.